A Short History of Women's Centers International

 The Left Coast Calls

 WCI opened Oakland Women’s Center (OWC), its first US Center, in May 2015 to serve a concentrated population of low-income women in West Oakland.
-In two years nearly 200 women have registered as members.
-Programs focus on building self esteem, enhancing key life skills , and creating financial power.
+Over three years, 243 women registered as members.

 WCI's first two Centers have provided critical insights into how the Model can be adapted successfully in both developing and developed countries.
 We envision a global network, with Centers in both urban and rural areas, on every continent.